The Better Prepared The Stronger

 At Canterbury College, we guide the leaders of tomorrow.

-From Kindergarten to Year 12, we build a feeling of community, instil a sense of belonging and guide our students to foster independence and seek their own path.
+From ELC to Year 12, we build a feeling of community, instil a sense of belonging and guide our students to foster independence and seek their own path.

 College staff are committed to providing a respectful, supportive and co-operative learning environment for students.